One-Quantum-Kenya/quantumresouces2/README.md

+# Quantum Resources.

 [Quantum computing](https://en.wikipedia.org/wiki/Quantum_computing) is the use of quantum phenomena such as superposition and entanglement to perform computation.
-It is a field that will revolutionise the world.
-Quantum compuing can be used for special kinds of problems that cannot be solved by the classical computers.
+It is a field that will revolutionize the world.
+Quantum computing can be used for special kinds of problems that cannot be solved by classical computers.

 ## CONTENTS
 - [Introduction](#introduction)